 1. Set the thermostat higher in summer and lower in winter.
 The electric heat pump is a popular heating/cooling system in the southeast, but it’s got limits.
 We learned in February that it doesn’t heat well when the air temperature dips below 32º for days at a time.
 We set the heat at 60º to cut the strain on our heating system.

 Guess what!
 It doesn’t cool well when the temperature soars in the summer either.
 We’re in the midst of a 2-week long 95+º run and the a/c unit never stops running.
 It turns out that heat pumps are designed to run best when the indoor temperature is within 20º of the outdoor temperature.
 SO…. it’s a bit warm at my house, but we’ve set the thermostat for 78º during the day.
 We’re dressing in shorts and drinking lots of ice water to stay comfortable.

-And… we’re saving tons on our electric bill!
+And… with this one budget tip, we’re saving tons on our electric bill!

 2. Opt for oven free dinners.
 Instead of running the oven during the summer, which costs lots of money to run AND heats up the house forcing the a/c unit to work even harder, we switched to sandwiches, simple stove-top meals and grilling outdoors.
 We also use our crock pot a lot.
 Right now, I have a homemade marinara with sausage meatballs simmering in my crockpot.
 It’s a low energy cooking source and dinner will taste great!

 3. Close the blinds.
 We’ve got lots of windows in our house — because I love daylight!
 But, the sun heats the house (just like it heats your car).
 Close the blinds and curtains to keep the house from overheating.
 It really helps.